 This lamp can be positioned in either portrait or landscape style and features an adjustable angle that moves between 40 degrees and 100 degrees.
 It is also equipped with a 30-minute timer to help you receive the ideal amount of light therapy, while blocking those harmful UV rays with a built-in UV filter.
 It’s recommended for use 5.5 inches to 20 inches from your eyes, depending on your preference.

-If you prefer a floor-length light therapy lamp, this pick from Flamingo should fit the bill.
+If you prefer a floor-length light therapy lamp, this pick from Northern Light Technologies might fit the bill.
 At its full height, the lamp is four feet tall, and you can rotate the head to achieve the ideal angle for your light therapy.
 It emits 10,000 lux of light intensity positioned 12 inches from your eyes, or you can move it 16 inches from your eyes to receive 6,000 lux.
 This lamp offers an energy-efficient design that uses just 48 watts of power to operate.
 It includes a UV filter to block harmful rays as well as a parabolic lens reflector to reduce glare.

 Most affordable light therapy lamps don’t include a stand and are, therefore, angled upwards.
 This desk lamp from Theralite features both an adjustable stand and a swiveling head, allowing for the ideal downward-tilting angle.
 It provides four brightness settings, with a maximum output of 10,000 lux of light intensity.
 At 3,000K, this light therapy lamp has a slightly warmer color temperature than standard daylight, which creates a softer, more ambient lighting effect in your residence.
 It is glare-free and includes a built-in UV filter to eliminate harmful rays.
 The light box portion of the lamp is of medium size, measuring 11 inches in height by 8 inches in width.